lisongxu/CSCE156-Project-OOP/readme.md

 * (10 points) The *Post View Window* correctly shows all the posts in the descending order of their times.

+* (Bonus 25 points) Add the following features to the *Main Window*
+    * Save all accounts to a file
+    * Load the accounts from a file
+    * Save all posts to a file
+    * Load the posts from a file

 ### 4.2 Submitting to Canvas